ikt32/GTAVManualTransmission/doc/README.md

 and the steering wheel (if connected) is reset again.
 You can use this to fine- tune your settings and change things on-the-fly, without restarting the game.

+# Updating
+Replace `Gears.asi` and the folder `ManualTransmission` in your GTA V folder.
+If the changelog indicated settings version numbers changed, you might want to check the options.
+Otherwise it should be fine to keep `settings_wheel.ini` and `settings_general.ini`.

-### Recommended mods
+# Recommended mods
+You might want to install some additional mods to enhance your experience.

-* Any speedometer supporting RPM/Gear reading from memory
+Any speedometer supporting RPM/Gear reading from memory
 * [NFS Speedo](https://www.gta5-mods.com/scripts/nfsgauge-rpm-gear-speedometer)
 * [LeFix Speedometer](https://www.gta5-mods.com/scripts/speedometer-improvedalexbladeversion)

-* Any handling mod that aims to improve handling accuracy
+Any handling mod that aims to improve handling accuracy
 * [Realistic Driving V](https://www.gta5-mods.com/vehicles/realistic-driving-v)
 * [Sim-cade Handling](https://www.gta5-mods.com/vehicles/sim-cade-handling)

-* Mods that counter the power loss when sliding sideways
+Mods that counter the power loss when sliding sideways
 * [InversePower](https://www.gta5-mods.com/scripts/inversepower)
 * [Drift Assist](https://www.gta5-mods.com/scripts/drift-assist)